Ramzz25/Hackathon-Solutions/README.md

 My Approach : First cleaned the user reviews using general preprocessing NLP techniques like stopwords removal and lemmentization of the words.
 Then used BERT encoder to extract features from the sentence, but using a simple TF-IDF vectorizer for feature extraction yielded better results.

+Edit 1 : Doing Transfer Learning on a pre-trained DistilRoBERTa (light-weight version of facebook's RoBERTa) model showed improved results (F1 score - 0.9).
+The results can be improved further by using the original RoBERTa model instead of distiled one.

 Leaderboard (Public/Private) : 111/120